Scientific Vision of Guru Nanak Dev in Guru Granth Sahib (GGS) Kind Courtesy: H.S. VIRK Ji

 Chattar Singh - Jeewan Singh, Amritsar, 1902, p.1387.

 14. GGS, M.1, p.942-943.

 19. GGS, Bhagat Namdev, p.485.

-The text of this essay is based on my recently published book, “Scientific Vision in Sri Guru Granth Sahib and Interfaith Dialogue” by Singh Brothers, Amritsar.
+End Note: The text of this essay is based on my recently published book, “Scientific Vision in Sri Guru Granth Sahib and Interfaith Dialogue” by Singh Brothers, Amritsar.
 The full implication of the theme can be realized by reading this book.
-It must be pointed out that Sri Guru Granth Sahib Ji is not a text book of Science but the Vision of Sikh Gurus recorded in it is far more scientific as compared to the Holy Books of other faiths.
+It must be pointed out that SGGS is not a text book of Science but the Vision of Sikh Gurus recorded in it is far more scientific as compared to the Holy Books of other faiths.
 Guru Nanak gave a clarion call to reject rituals and myths and promoted a scientific vision of life in this Universe.